helidon-io/helidon/docs/se/injection/injection.md

 ### Intercepted annotation

-The [`Interception.Intercepted`][interception-intercepted] annotation is a marker used to indicate that an annotation should trigger interception.
+The [`Interception.Intercepted`][interception-int] annotation is a marker used to indicate that an annotation should trigger interception.

 Custom annotation for interception: